ww9/mysql2sqlite/README.md

 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)

-# Update 2022-01-01

-I'll be mantaining this repo.

-Plans are to keep it simple but if we want to make this work properly we will have to add a bit of extra tooling.
-At the very least tests to prevent regressions and make sure conversion works as intended.

-Perhaps TypeScript and Svelte too.
-Let me know what you think.

 # MySQL to SQLite online converter

 Online tool that converts SQL DDL code from MySQL to SQLite format.